Nathan Healy

 Frequently Asked Questions

-Yes, solar makes excellent sense in Mesa due to abundant sunshine, rising electricity costs, and strong financial incentives.
-Mesa receives over 300 sunny days annually, creating ideal conditions for solar energy production.
+Yes, solar makes excellent sense in Mesa, AZ.
+Mesa receives over 300 sunny days annually, creating ideal conditions for solar energy production year-round.

 Mesa doesn’t have traditional net metering.
-Instead, Arizona utilities use “net billing” systems that credit excess solar power at wholesale rates rather than full retail rates.
+Instead, Mesa utilities use net billing systems that credit excess solar energy at lower rates than retail electricity prices.

 Yes, solar panels increase home value in Mesa, AZ.
-According to Zillow research, homes with solar panels sell for approximately 4.1% more than comparable homes without solar systems.
+Research shows that solar installations add significant value to properties, with Zillow studies indicating homes with solar panels sell for 4.1% more than comparable homes without solar.

-In Mesa’s competitive real estate market, solar panels represent both immediate energy savings and long-term value.
-Arizona’s property tax exemption ensures you won’t pay additional taxes on the increased home value from your solar installation.
+In Mesa’s competitive real estate market, solar panels represent both immediate energy savings and long-term property value enhancement, making them an attractive feature for potential buyers seeking lower utility costs.

-Solar costs in Mesa range from $13,121 to $21,759 after federal tax credits, depending on your home size and energy needs.
-A typical 8.5 kW system costs around $16,921 after the 30% federal tax credit.
+Solar installation costs in Mesa typically range from $12,121 to $20,759 after federal tax credits and state incentives, depending on your home size and energy needs.